 Thus, for a one-size-fits-most portfolio, I can’t in good conscience just recommend a leveraged fund.
 Moreover, whatever I put below will likely just be blindly copied by many novice investors who won’t even bother reading or understanding the details, so I have to take that fact into consideration and be at least somewhat responsible.

-In selecting specific funds, I looked for sufficient liquidity, appreciable factor loading, low tracking error, and low fees.
+In selecting specific funds, I looked for sufficient liquidity, appreciable factor loading (where the expected premium would outweigh the fee), low tracking error, and low fees.

 Here’s what it looks like: